rphovley/react-native-expo-fastlane-actions/README.md

 2. Create Apple Store App (must have an Apple organization created)
 3. Use [.sample.env](./.sample.env) as template for required `.env` file in project
     a.
 [MATCH_GIT_BASIC_AUTHORIZATION](https://docs.fastlane.tools/actions/match/) under `Git Storage on GitHub`.
     b. `MATCH_PASSWORD` is the password you will generate to protect the iOS private.
 Save this to a password manager and add to the `.env`
+    c. `EXPO_USERNAME` and `EXPO_PASSWORD` are the login credentials you'd like to use when using Turtle CLI for building the IPA.
+Both should go in `.env`
 4. Replace Matchfile values [fastlane/Matchfile](./fastlane/Matchfile)
     a. git_url
     b. app_identifier
     c. username
 5. Replace Appfile values [fastlane/Appfile](./fastlane/Appfile)
     a. app_identifier
     b. apple_id
     c. itc_team_id
     d. team_id

 5. Running and testing iOS commands
     1. Test app store certificate for your provided Matchfile credentials